-As an entrepreneur, you’ll inevitably have to manage cash flow, so it’s important you understand what it is and how it impacts your business.
+Let’s answer the question on everyone’s mind: What is cash flow?
 Defining cash flow is simple: Cash flow represents the movement of money in and out of your business.

-Think of it this way: Your cash flow represents all the transactions in your business bank account.
+Think of it this way: Your cash flow represents all the transactions you make.
 When you have more than enough money in your account to cover your bills, you have a positive cash flow.
-But when the cash flowing out of your business (i.e., expenses) exceeds the cash coming into your business (i.e., revenues and income), that’s when you have a cash flow issue.
+But when the cash flowing out of your business (i.e. expenses) exceeds the cash coming into your business (i.e. revenues and income), that’s when you have a cash flow issue.

 Accounts receivable versus accounts payable

-It’s important to differentiate between accounts payable and accounts receivable.
-While one concept represents your assets—like a positive bank balance or cash on hand—the other rounds up your liabilities, like payments or debts you owe.
-If you mix the two up, you’ll likely see an imbalance in your accounting.
+It’s important to differentiate between accounts receivable and accounts payable.
+Accounts receivable represents your assets, like a positive bank balance or cash on hand.
+Accounts payable rounds up your liabilities, like payments or debts you owe.

 What is accounts receivable?